l4r-s/blackbox_exporter_steroids/README.md

-# Blackbox exporter HTTP JSON wrapper
+# Blackbox exporter on steriods

-This project wrapps the awesome [Prometheus Blackbox Exporter](https://github.com/prometheus/blackbox_exporter) as a http json websever.
+[Prometheus Blackbox Exporter](https://github.com/prometheus/blackbox_exporter) on steriods adds this functionality to the blackbox exporter:

+- json response
+- dynamic module/probe configuration in the context of a request (no need for modules configuration in yaml files)
+- run as AWS lambda function
+- very basic Authenctiaction mechanism

+## Module Implementation state

+- [x] icmp
+- [x] dns
+- [ ] tcp
+- [ ] http
+- [ ] grpc

 ## Start